 installation directory using this command:

-MySQL Connector/C Community requires the Visual C++ Redistributable for Visual Studio 2015 to work on Windows platforms; install it before installing MySQL Connector/C Community.
+MySQL Connector/C Community requires the Visual C++ Redistributable for Visual Studio 2015 (available at the Microsoft Download Center) to work on Windows platforms; install it before installing MySQL Connector/C Community.

 The simplest and recommended method for installing Connector/C on Windows platforms is to download MySQL Installer and let it install and configure all the MySQL products on your system.
 See MySQL Installer for Windows for details.
 Those who are not using the MySQL Installer can choose between two binary distributions: